ulfschneider/ulf.website/content/posts/2022-04-14-fairlight-strael-build-log.md

 ## It is done

+The weight of the bike is 9.1 kg including pedals.

 <figure class="md:bleed">
 <img src="/img/strael/it-is-done.jpg" alt="The completed Strael bike">
 <figcaption>It is done.
 Here are some <a href="/2022-07-10-strael-images/"> images of my Strael in the wild</a>.</figcaption>